Liaison Office

 (2) Tables can be sent in either Word or Excel files, readable in Windows.

-(3) Figures should be sent in JPEG or TIF format.
+(3) Figures should be sent in JPEG or TIFF format.
 Initially submitted figures do not need to be in high resolution, but the necessary details must be readable in screen size.

 4) When your manuscript is successfully submitted, you will receive e-mail confirmation that the editorial office receives the manuscript.